questoph/NLPforLTZ/README.md

 # NLPdeLUX

 This repo collects and documents NLP tools and resources for Luxembourgish.
-If you know of any that should be featured here, let me know.
+If you know of any that should be featured here, let us know.

 ## NLP tools